triangledirt/books/Lacy.md

 Ben reminded me that one of the things on my list was to get a new psychiatrist.
 I had seen one in Ohio since I was a kid.
 Been in counseling my whole life.
 Knew I had to get one when I came here but my medication hadn't run out and I didn't like the thought of having to see someone new.
 But with Ben starting work, and me being home alone now certain days, it seemed like a good idea to go ahead and hook up with someone.
 We looked up a million on the internet.
 I didn't know how to choose.
 We were going down this massive list and we got to the Gs when there was one named Dr. Giggle.
 I liked the name (it made me laugh) so I called him.

 Dr. Giggle's office is in a motel in Hollywood.
 It's north on Cahuenga, just above Hollywood Boulevard, and it's the kind of place with no pool, a couple of stories of rooms, and about four cars in the parking lot.
 The first time I went I thought I was in the wrong place.
 The address was correct, but it was a motel.
 There's no sign that says, "Dr. Giggle, Psychiatry" or anything like that.
 It just says, "The Best Inn" and has pink neon lights making a border around that.
-I'm in my car with Gabby Gabby and I'm like looking around thinking, "Where is it?".
+I'm in my car with Gabby Gabby and I'm like looking around thinking, "Where is it?"
 I checked the address on my phone.
 It says this is the address.
 Well, I might as well get out.

 So I get out of my Subaru, take Gabby Gabby in my arms, and start looking at the room numbers.
 Dr. Giggle's address does say Suite ##14 on it.
 Maybe that's room ##14?
 I take Gabby Gabby up the stairs.
 There's a man on a lawn chair, fat belly, reclining in front of his door, which is door ##12.
 I have to step over his legs to get past him.
 He smiles.